Morton Coutts: Continuous fermentation method

 This led him to create the wort stabilisation process, which resulted in a clearer and consistent wort.
 He then separated the fermentation into stages.
 In the first stage the yeast grew and in the second the fermentation began.
 The yeast was thus encouraged to either grow or produce alcohol.
 As a result, Coutts created a continuous flow between the two fermentation processes.

 In the 1983 Queen's Birthday Honours, Coutts was appointed an Officer of the Order of the British Empire, for services to the brewing industry.

 Other work

-Apart from his several patents for the brewing of beer, Coutts was also the first person in New Zealand to broadcast television signals, and the first to send a shortwave radio message to Britain.

-Note: Obituary is incorrect with regards to the shortwave message to Britain.
-The first NZ to Britain radio contact was on 18 October 1924 between Frank D. Bell, Z4AA and Cecil W. Goyder, G2SZ and this was the first ever trans-world two-way radio contact.
+Apart from his several patents for the brewing of beer, Coutts was also the first person in New Zealand to broadcast television signals, and was claimed to be the first to send a shortwave radio message to Britain, although as a matter of record, the first New Zealand to Britain radio contact was on 18 October 1924 between Frank D. Bell, Z4AA and Cecil W. Goyder, G2SZ and this was the first ever trans-world two-way radio contact.